Unsourced 'Disorientation Guide' contains numerous false and misleading claims

 They also alleged that “students call security on other Black students who are doing their laundry” but didn’t cite specific incidents.

-When asked about the authenticity of these claims, Vassar’s Vice President for Communications Amanita Duga-Carroll, told the VPR “our Security team tried to find incidents that might match with what [was described], but were unable.”
+Asked about the authenticity of these claims, Vassar’s Vice President for Communications Amanita Duga-Carroll, told the Insider “our Security team tried to find incidents that might match with what [was described], but were unable.”

 For instance, the authors bring up an incident from last December in which “students received multiple alerts about the threat of 13-year-old boys wandering around campus harassing people and attempting to steal” and lamented that enhanced campus patrols in response would result in “these kids [having] their lives disrupted by the criminal justice system” to “make this campus safer”.